purpleKestrel/operOn.and.On/README.md

 ## Results

+### GFF to Operons
+We define functions for parsing the GFF, finding operons based on our rules (see Methods), and returning the results as a csv.
+The csv contains a header  `Feature, Locus_tag, Gene_type, Operon_ID, Operon_Start, Operon_End, Strand` and each feature (defined as genes or pseudogenes) is specified within an operon.

 - argument parser
 - define feature name, BED attributes (chromosome, start, stop, name, score, strand, ID, feature type, description etc etc...)